Best Way to Get Out Of High Credit Card Debt (if you can’t afford to pay)

 Validation will expose your creditors if they are illegally attempting to collect on a debt.

-Here’s an example: The client used debt validation to resolve a Bank of America credit card debt that had a balance of over $10,000.
+Here’s an example: The consumer used debt validation to resolve a Bank of America credit card debt that had a balance of over $10,000.

-Using debt validation, this next client was able to get out of almost $20,000 in credit card debt that was owed to Wells Fargo.
+This next client could get out of almost $20,000 in credit card debt originally owed to Wells Fargo using debt validation.

 What type of debt qualifies for a debt validation program?

-- Citibank, Capital One, Wells Fargo, Bank of America and almost all credit card debt besides for Discover (Discover could be included on another plan)
+- Citibank, Capital One, Wells Fargo, Bank of America, Discover, and almost all credit card debt.

 - Financial company loans like Prosper

-This client was able to resolve a high-interest personal loan from Prosper Funding.
-The total debt amount was allegedly for $12,255.84.
+This next client was able to resolve a high-interest personal loan from Prosper Funding, in the end, not having to pay it.
+The total debt amount was allegedly $12,255.84.
 After getting disputed with validation, the collection agency immediately agreed to stop collection on the account.

 Here’s another example of a medical bill that was disputed and resolved by validation.